goharbor/community/proposals/new/multi-arch.md

 However, there are currently the following issues that need to be resolved

 1. During testing, docker-compose will be used to deploy Harbor and test, but it seems that docker-compose [only provides x86 binary files](https://github.com/docker/compose/releases), and we need to compile other versions by ourselves.
+We can try to install docker-compose with pip

 2. Images of different architectures may not be able to run using the runner provided by github action.
 [Self-hosted runners](https://docs.github.com/en/actions/hosting-your-own-runners) should be used to ensure that images of different architectures can run tests.